denpamusic/PyPlumIO/docs/source/connecting.rst

 network information to the ecoMAX controller using one or both of data classes below.

-.. autoclass:: pyplumio.structures.network_info.EthernetParameters
+.. autoclass:: pyplumio.EthernetParameters
     :members:

-.. autoclass:: pyplumio.structures.network_info.WirelessParameters
+.. autoclass:: pyplumio.WirelessParameters
     :members:

     .. autoattribute:: status